-"Having had a spiritual awakening as a result of those steps, we tried to carry this message to addicts and to practice these principles in all our affairs."
+"Having had a spiritual awakening as a result of these steps, we tried to carry this message to addicts, and to practice these principles in all our affairs."

-We came to Narcotics Anonymous as the endresult of the wreckage of our past.
+We came to Narcotics Anonymous as the end result of the wreckage of our past.
 The last thing we expected was an awakening of the spirit.
 We just wanted to stop hurting.